Freiheit77/COVID-19-Hackathon-Reddit-posts/README.md

-## COVID Challenge Topics Modelling on Reddit texts
+## COVID-19 Challenge Topics Modelling on Reddit texts

 #Objective:
 This project performs LDA topics modelling based on reddit submissions and comments to see what covid-19 related topics are the most popular and what we could do to bring real social impact under the prevalence of coronvirus.